rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     !!! question

-        Explain the concept of `cgroups` in Linux and how they can be used to manage and control resource allocation for processes.
+        Explain the concept of `cgroups` in Linux and how they can manage and control resource allocation for processes.

 ## Exercise 13